An Efficient Representation for Filtrations of Simplicial Complexes: Construction of Flag Complexes

 \section{Construction of Flag Complexes}

-The flag complex of an undirected graph $G$ is defined as an abstract simplicial complex, whose simplices are the sets of vertices in the cliques of $G$.
+Recall that the flag complex of an undirected graph $G$ is defined as an abstract simplicial complex, whose simplices are the sets of vertices in the cliques of $G$.
 Let $(P, \|\cdot\|)$ be a metric space where $P$ is a discrete point-set.
 Given a positive real number $r > 0$, the Rips complex is the abstract simplicial complex $\mathcal{R}^r(P)$ where a simplex $\sigma\in\mathcal{R}^r(P)$ if and only if $\|p-q\|\le 2r$ for every pair of vertices of $\sigma$.
 Note that the Rips complex is a special case of a flag complex.
 Rips filtrations are widely used in Topological Data Analysis since they are easy to compute and they allow to robustly reconstruct the homology of a sample shape via the computation of its persistence diagram~\cite{CCSGGO09}.

-We will describe a specific filtration for Flag complexes which is of significant interest as it includes the Rips filtration.
+In this section, we will only consider a specific filtration for flag complexes which is of significant interest as it includes the Rips filtration.
 The filtration value of a vertex is $0$.
-The filtration value of every edge in the complex is given as part of the input.
+The filtration value of every edge $e$ in the complex, denoted $f(e)$, is given as part of the input.
 The filtration value of a simplex of higher dimension is equal to the maximum of the filtration values of all the edges in the simplex.